openbsd/src/gnu/llvm/tools/clang/docs/ClangCommandLineReference.rst

 .. option:: -fprofile-dir=<arg>

+.. option:: -fprofile-exclude-files=<arg>

+Instrument only functions from files where names don't match all the regexes separated by a semi-colon

+.. option:: -fprofile-filter-files=<arg>

+Instrument only functions from files where names match any regex separated by a semi-colon

 .. option:: -fprofile-generate, -fno-profile-generate

 Generate instrumented code to collect execution counts into default.profraw (overridden by LLVM\_PROFILE\_FILE env var)